-Michael Forman is Chairman and Chief Executive Officer of FS KKR Capital Corp. and FS KKR Capital Corp.
-II.
+Michael Forman is Chairman and Chief Executive Officer of FS KKR Capital Corp.

 Michael Forman is the Chairman and CEO of FS Investments, an alternative investments asset manager.
 Michael founded FS in 2007 after a successful career as both a corporate and securities lawyer and a serial entrepreneur.
 The firm is an outgrowth of Michael’s simple vision: help investors access alternative sources of income, growth and diversification formerly available to only large institutions and the wealthiest individuals.